MSt in Bible Interpretation

 Assessment

-Assessment takes place at the end of the academic year, and takes the form of three examination papers (one on the compulsory core paper, and the other two on prescribed texts), plus a dissertation on some aspect of Bible interpretation in antiquity.
+Assessment takes place at the end of the academic year, and takes the form of three examination papers (one on the compulsory core paper, and the other two on prescribed texts), plus a 15,000 word dissertation on some aspect of Bible interpretation in antiquity.
 The topic and title of the dissertation are chosen in consultation with your supervisor, and the dissertation itself will be submitted at the end of the fourth week of Trinity term, before the examinations for the other papers.

 Graduate destinations